contribly/ugc-frontend/README.md

 #Contribly reference front end

-The application is an example web front end to the Contribly User Generated Content API.
+This application is an example web front end to the Contribly User Generated Content API.

-It is intended to demonstrate basic authentication, contribution and retrieval of content.
+It is intended to demonstrate basic authentication, contribution and retrieval of content and the associated Contribly API calls.

-The example is implemented in Scala and Play Framework 2.5.
+This example is implemented in Scala and Play Framework 2.5.

 ## Usage